-The words "Books, Educational Supplies and Equipment" used in the Enrollment Agreement includes textbooks, supplies, materials, tools, electrical appliances and devices, or other goods issued to Student under the Enrollment Agreement for Student's participation in her/his Program of Study.
-Student agrees that she/he must return to School any unopened/unused Books, Educational Supplies and Equipment within 30 days following the date of Student's withdrawal or notice of cancellation to School in order to receive credit on Student's account for the returned items.
-If Student fails to return such items within this 30 day period, the School may charge Student for the unreturned items and, if applicable, deduct it from any refund due to Student.
-The School shall refund any amount exceeding the charges for the Books, Educational Supplies and Equipment within 15 days after the period within which the Student is required to return such items.
-Student agrees that any used or opened Books, Educational Supplies and Equipment, including any used clothing issued by ATI, may not be returned for credit under any circumstances.
+The words "Books" used in this catalog and in any enrollment agreement with a student includes textbooks, ebooks, textbook supplemental materials, supplies, materials, tools, electrical appliances and devices, or other goods issued to a student for student's participation in her/his program of study.
+A student must return to School any unopened/unused Books and/or laptop computer within 30 days following the date of a student's withdrawal or notice of cancellation to School in order to receive credit on student's account for the returned items.
+If a student fails to return such items within this 30-day period, the School may charge the student for the Books and/or laptop computer and, if applicable, deduct it from any refund due to student.
+The School shall refund any amount exceeding the charges for the Books and/or laptop computer within 45 days after the period within which the Student is required to return the Books and/or laptop computer.
+Student agrees that any used or opened Books and/or laptop computer, including any used clothing issued by ATI, may not be returned for credit under any circumstances.